SaniyaKhullar/NetREm/README.md

 | $X$ | Input numpy array matrix (list of lists) where each list corresponds to a sample used for training.
 Here, rows are samples and columns are predictors. |
 | $y$ | Input numpy array list for model training with 1 value for each sample.|

-We can retrieve our model coefficients and other outputs by calling these outputs:
+We can retrieve our model coefficients and other attributes by calling these outputs:

 | Output | Definition |
 | --------- | ---------- |